 DKA; Ketoacidosis; Diabetes - ketoacidosis

 American Diabetes Association.
 2. Classification and Diagnosis of Diabetes: Standards of Medical Care in Diabetes - 2019.
 Diabetes Care.
 2019;42(Suppl 1):S13-S28.
 PMID: 30559228 www.ncbi.nlm.nih.gov/pubmed/30559228.

 Maloney GE, Glauser JM.
 Diabetes mellitus and disorders of glucose homeostasis.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 118.

 Pasquel FJ, Umpierrez GE.
 Hyperglycemic crises: diabetic ketoacidosis and hyperglycemic hyperosmolar state.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 46.

 Review Date 1/16/2018

-Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
+Updated by: Brent Wisse, MD, board certified in Metabolism/Endocrinology, Seattle, WA.
 Internal review and update on 07/10/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.